Regional Homelessness Authority unveils scaled-back five-year plan

 CEO Marc Dones said the original plan could end unsheltered homelessness in five years.
 After more than 600 comments from King County residents and pushback from officials on the price tag, the authority now says its goal is to reduce unsheltered homelessness as much as possible.

-Dones was heavily involved in the shaping of both drafts of the plan.
-On Tuesday, they resigned their position as CEO and will be leaving in June after the plan could be adopted by its boards, which are scheduled to vote on the proposal in the next few weeks.
+Dones was heavily involved in the shaping the original plan and this revision.
+On Tuesday, they resigned their position as CEO and will leave in June.
+The plan could be adopted by then as its boards are scheduled to vote on the proposal in the next few weeks.

 “I feel this version of the plan will be more actionable,” said Ed Prince, governing committee chair and Renton City Council member, who indicated he would likely vote in favor of this draft.